jez/thoughts/_posts/2017-09-27-on-leaving-facebook.md

 - [Solid] is a project by Tim Berners-Lee and MIT to give data ownership back to those who use web apps, as opposed to those who run them.
-  Imagine Facebook, but where all your posts, images, and friend lists belonged to you, rather than Facebook.
+  Imagine Facebook, but where all your posts, all your images, and your friend list belongs to you, rather than Facebook.

 - [Keybase] is pioneering new experiences around encryption, with a goal of making encryption the default in all software.
 For more about how